Black Rain (1989 American film): Plot

-Following Charlie's death, Nick reveals to Matsumoto that he stole money during the drug raid in New York.
+Following Charlie's death, Nick reveals to Matsumoto that he embezzled money during the drug raid in New York.
 Nick and Matsumoto follow a hostess who is their only clue to Sato.
 The trail leads to a steel foundry, where they see a meeting between Sato and Sugai.
 It is revealed that the package Sato took in New York is one-half of a printing plate that Sugai sent to the Mafia to verify its craftsmanship, and Sato is offering to return it if Sugai grants him the title of oyabun.
 Shortly after the meeting, Nick chases after Sato, but is promptly arrested and deported for carrying a gun in public, while Matsumoto is suspended and demoted.
 Nick sneaks off the plane to pursue Sato on his own.
-Following a tip from Joyce, he meets Sugai, who tells him that he survived the bombing of Hiroshima and that his counterfeiting scheme is his revenge on the U.S. for the "black rain" he experienced that day and for corrupting Sato and the younger Japanese generation with Western ideals.
+With a tip from Joyce, he meets Sugai, who tells him that he survived the bombing of Hiroshima and that his counterfeiting scheme is his revenge on the U.S. for the "black rain" he experienced that day and for corrupting Sato and the younger Japanese generation with Western ideals.
 Nick convinces Sugai that he can help him retrieve the stolen plate from Sato to retain Sugai's reputation among the other yakuza clans.

 At a remote farm, Nick and Matsumoto regroup and deduce that Sato is plotting to massacre Sugai's gang upon seeing some of his henchmen dressed as rice farmers.
-During the truce meeting with Sugai, Sato cuts off his little finger, but betrays Sugai by stabbing him in the hand before running off with both plates.
-As both rival gangs are engaged in a gunfight, Nick chases Sato on motorcycle before they tangle in a fistfight.
+During the truce meeting with Sugai, Sato cuts off his little finger, but betrays Sugai by stabbing him in the hand before running off with the plates.
+As the gangs errupt in a gunfight, Nick chases Sato on motorcycle before they tangle in a fistfight.
 Nick gains the advantage and, having Sato at his mercy, has the choice of whether or not to kill Sato for Charlie and all the humiliation he has suffered.
-Nick and Matsumoto walk a handcuffed Sato into police headquarters to the amazement of everyone and later receive commendations, which Nick accepts gratefully.
+Nick and Matsumoto escort a handcuffed Sato into police headquarters to the amazement of everyone and later receive commendations, which Nick accepts gratefully.